 - Take papaya pills.
 These little pills are chewable and easy to carry with you.
 Take them after meals, as they contain enzymes that help break down your food.

 - Buy prunes in individually wrapped packages.
 Throw some in your purse or coat pocket and eat them as snacks throughout the day.

 - Increase water.
 It can be hard to get enough water when you are traveling.
 You are also more likely to get dehydrated.
 Buy bottled water that you can carry with you.
 Too much plain water can flush out beneficial electrolytes.
 To add flavor and nutrients to your water, consider adding lemon or stuff a tea bag in the bottle.
 Try to buy tea bags that do not have a string or tag, or cut them off before putting them in the bottle.
-Chamomile, lemon balm or hibiscus tea bags make flavorful water.
+Chamomile, lemon balm, or hibiscus tea bags make flavorful water.

-- If you have trouble with loose stools, dried banana chips, crackers, and cheese sticks are easy to take with you.
+- If you have trouble with loose stools, foods like dried banana chips, crackers, and cheese sticks are easy to take with you.
 Look for jello or tapioca pudding on salad bars.
 Cut back on fluid intake.

 Exercise is important because it helps keep food moving through the gut, promoting regularity.
 It also gets the blood flowing and strengthens muscles.
 Sitting and slouching put a lot of pressure on hemorrhoids.
 Building core muscles will help hold up your internal organs so that they are not putting so much pressure on your pelvis.
 Doing Kegel exercises may help also.

 Travel usually involves a lot of sitting.
 Look for any opportunity to move around.

 - If you have a layover, walk around the airport instead of sitting and waiting for your next flight.

 - Squeeze a few short hikes into your travel itinerary.